Wolf Kahn (1927-2020)

 Framed Dimensions: 21.50h x 24w x 1.50d inches

 Almost all Wolf Kahn oil paintings were scaled up versions of an earlier pastel.
-Kahn is considered to be one of the most significant pastel artists ever, and certainly since Degas.
+Most art historians and art critics consider Wolf Kahn to be one of the most significant pastel artists ever, and certainly since Degas.